mrstevedev/bbpmusiclibrary/README.md

-# Bonita Basics Productions Sample Library
+# Bonita Basics Productions Music Library

 This web application was built using:
 1. React JS and Next JS